Hush (2016) - Review

 Plot & Thoughts

-Maddie (Kate Siegel) is a single woman and a successful author—she has to be successful, because she's able to afford living alone in her fancy Craftsman house in some secluded woods, somewhere in America.
+Maddie (Kate Siegel) is a single woman and a successful author—she has to be successful because she's able to afford to live alone in her fancy Craftsman house in some secluded woods, somewhere in America.
 Maddie also happens to be deaf.
 The film opens with her attempting to cook dinner for herself with numerous close-up shots of the preparations and cooking.
-The close detail and focus on the sound of sizzling food on the pan is meant to play off your core senses.
+The close detail and focus on the sound of sizzling food on the pan are meant to play off your core senses.
 During this opening mosaic of different shots of food, the sound is removed.
-Moments like this helps give the audience a better idea of her perspective, and it immediately gives those of us with our hearing a method of relating to her more.
+Moments like this help give the audience a better idea of her perspective, and it immediately gives those of us with our hearing a method of relating to her more.

 Maddie is then briefly visited by her neighbor who has been reading her most recent book.
 During this brief bit of half-silent dialogue between the characters, we learn that Maddie wasn't always deaf and had to learn to adapt to her new life without one of her core senses.
 The neighbor leaves, Maddie starts cleaning up her mess, and then someone ends up dead on her doorstep.